DiegoSnach/hackathon/README.md

 #### Occupation, Employment & Furlough Data

 In this subsection we detail the various Occupation, Employment & Furlough data that we have compiled and enriched from a variety of sources.
-A Jupyter Notebook that incorporates this data can be found [here].
+A Jupyter Notebook that incorporates most of this data can be found [here](https://github.com/hldawe/hackathon/blob/master/Notebooks/Furlough%20Rates%20and%20Business%20Performance.ipynb).
 Please see this notebook for extra information and example use cases for these data sets.

-**Furlough Rates**, API Number 7, retrieves data gathered from the ONS Business Impact of Coronavirus survey updated throughout the pandemic.
+**Furlough Rates**, API Number 7: This API retrieves data gathered from the ONS Business Impact of Coronavirus survey updated throughout the pandemic.
 The number of reporting industries has changed over time but this data set contains all reported data since the scheme started in late March of 2020.

-**UK Occupations**, API Number 9,
+**UK Occupations**, API Number 9: The breakdown of UK work force by Industry into the 21 Industry types, includes the number of workers per Industry at LA level.

+**UK Job Type By Industry**, API Number 10: The breakdown of each above mentioned Industry into job types (number of occupations within the industry), this is the format that the following three APIs are in, therefore this dataset is used as a tool to map the following 3 API's data to LA.
+An example of this process can be found in the notebook linked [here](https://github.com/hldawe/hackathon/blob/master/Notebooks/Furlough%20Rates%20and%20Business%20Performance.ipynb)

+**UK Occupations By Age**, API Number 8: Occupation type count at Industry level split by age brackets.
+The notebook linked above contains analysis using this data although the same methods can also be applied to the data from the following two APIs.

-**UK Occupations By Age**, API Number 8, **UK_Occupations By Ethnicity**, API Number 11,
+**UK Occupations By Ethnicity**, API Number 11: Occupation type count at Industry level split by ethnicity.

-**UK Job Type By Industry**, API Number 10,
-**UK Public/Private Occupations**, API Number 12, Occupation count at Industry level split between public and private sector.
+**UK Public/Private Occupations**, API Number 12: Occupation type count at Industry level split between public and private sector.

 #### UK Companies House Data